robertbraeutigam/oscar/README.md

 }
 ```

-By default all `object`s are immutable, meaning they can only contain immutable variables.
+By default all `object`s are shallowly immutable, meaning they can only contain immutable variables.
 If that's not the case the object needs to be marked `mutable object...`.
 The `mutable` modifier is
 also the only modifier possible for objects.
 There
 are no visibility modifiers for objects, all objects are "public final" in the Java sense.